rust-lang/rust/guide.md

 [`module_tree_query`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/module_tree.rs#L116-L123

-First, rust analyzer builds a module tree for all crates in a source root simultaneously.
+First, rust-analyzer builds a module tree for all crates in a source root simultaneously.
 The main reason for this is historical (`module_tree` predates `CrateGraph`), but this approach also enables accounting for files which are not part of any crate.
 That is, if you create a file but do not include it as a